-- S. The permittee shall use EPA Method 1631 promulgated under 40 CFR 136 to comply with the influent and effluent mercury monitoring requirements of this permit. - T. The permittee shall maintain a permanent marker on the stream bank at each outfall that is regulated under this NPDES permit.
-This includes final outfalls, bypasses, and combined sewer overflows.
-Signs are not required at in-plant sampling outfalls or at outfalls that are not accessible to the public by land or by recreational use of the water body, e.g. submerged off-shore outfalls.
-The marker shall consist at a minimum of the name of the establishment to which the permit was issued, the Ohio EPA permit number, and the outfall number and a contact telephone number.
+The permittee shall maintain a permanent sign on the stream bank at each outfall that is regulated under this NPDES permit.
+This includes final outfalls and bypasses.
+The sign shall include, at a minimum, the name of the establishment to which the permit was issued, the Ohio EPA permit number, and the outfall number and a contact telephone number.
 The information shall be printed in letters not less than two inches in height.
-The marker shall be a minimum of 2 feet by 2 feet and shall be a minimum of 3 feet above ground level.
+The sign shall be a minimum of 2 feet by 2 feet and shall be a minimum of 3 feet above ground level.
 The sign shall not be obstructed such that persons in boats or persons swimming on the river or someone fishing or walking along the shore cannot read the sign.
 Vegetation shall be periodically removed to keep the sign visible.
 If the outfall is normally submerged the sign shall indicate that.
-If the outfall is a combined sewer outfall, the sign shall indicate that untreated human sewage may be discharged from the outfall during wet weather and that harmful bacteria may be present in the water.
+When an existing sign is replaced or reset, the new sign shall comply with the requirements of this section.